Feminising hormone treatment for trans women and non-binary people

 The following information has been produced by the Nottingham Centre for Transgender Health (NCTH) and is designed to inform healthcare professionals of the recommended hormonal treatment for trans and non-binary people.

-(We recomend clinicians and GPs download the full guide to prescribing which can be found NCTH Network Guide to prescribing of Hormone Treatment v5 05.22.docx 80KB )
+We recommend clinicians and GPs download the full guide to prescribing which can be found here: NCTH Network Guide to prescribing of Hormone Treatment (Printable) (opens in new window)

 In this section: